-Turbinates are spongy bone structures on the sides of the inner nose that regulate airflow and protect the inner nasal anatomy.
-The general function of the turbinates is to control airflow.
-From the bottom to the top of the nose, there are three (sometimes four) sections of turbinate structures: the inferior, middle, and superior turbinates (the fourth, the supreme turbinate, is not present in every person).
+Turbinates are bony structures covered with soft tissue on the sides of the inner nose that regulate airflow and protect the inner nasal anatomy.
+The major function of the turbinates is to control airflow.
+From the bottom to the top of the nose, there are three (sometimes four) levels of turbinate structures: the inferior, middle, superior and the supreme turbinate that is not present in every person.

-The inferior turbinate plays the largest part in directing airflow, but it also moistens, heats, and filters air coming into the respiratory system.
+The inferior turbinate plays the largest part in directing airflow, but it also moistens, heats, and filters the air coming into the respiratory system.
 The middle turbinate primarily protects the sinuses and the olfactory bulb, which houses your smell receptors.
 The superior turbinate protects the sphenoid sinus on each side.

 The primary issue people experience with their turbinates is turbinate hypertrophy (enlarged turbinates).
 Enlarged turbinates can be caused by allergies, chronic sinus inflammation, or environmental irritants.
 Turbinate hypertrophy can be situational or chronic.
 A common type of situational turbinate hypertrophy is the nasal cycle, in which the turbinates on one side of the nose will swell for four to six hours before returning to their normal size, at which point the turbinates on the other side will begin to swell.

 Concha bullosa is a condition unique to the middle turbinates where the middle turbinate is filled with air and enlarged like a balloon.
-When this happens, the concha bullosa blocks the flow of air to the sinuses via a small passageway called the sinus ostium.
-If the sinus ostium is blocked and air does not reach the sinuses, they can accumulate fluid and become infected.
+When this happens, the concha bullosa can block the flow of air to the maxillary sinus via a small passageway called the sinus ostium.
+If the sinus ostium is blocked and air does not reach the maxillary sinuses, they can accumulate fluid and become infected.